Diagnostics of a Multicusp-Assisted Inductively-Coupled Radio-Frequency Plasma Source for Plasma Immersion Ion Implantation: Results

 The normalised Ion Velocity Distribution Functions (IVDFs) presented in Figure~\ref{fig:LIF_Bulk}(a) exhibit a discernible broadening as the applied power increases, indicative of a higher ion temperature ($T_i$).
-This interpretation is corroborated by Figure~\ref{fig:LIF_Bulk}(c), which demonstrates a gradual increase in $T_i$ from approximately $0.70~\mathrm{eV}$ to $0.80~\mathrm{eV}$ over the investigated power range.
-The dependence of $T_i$ on pressure, also shown in Figure~\ref{fig:LIF_Bulk}(c), is less pronounced; however, there is a tendency for higher pressures to correspond to slightly higher ion temperatures.
-These findings are broadly consistent with previous investigations, which reported ion temperatures in the range of $0.04$--$0.08~\mathrm{eV}$ and observed similar trends of increasing $T_i$ with power and, to a lesser extent, with pressure~\cite{Hebner_1996,Sadeghi_1997,Jun_2006}.
-Notably, Jun \textit{et al.}~\cite{Jun_2006} reported that for pressures exceeding approximately $1.5~\mathrm{mTorr}$, $T_i$ begins to decrease.
-The behaviour of $T_i$ at higher pressures remains an open question and merits additional study.
+This interpretation is corroborated by Figure~\ref{fig:LIF_Bulk}(c), which demonstrates a slight increase in $T_i$ from $\sim0.09~\mathrm{eV}$ to $\sim0.11~\mathrm{eV}$ over the investigated power range.
+The dependence of $T_i$ on pressure, also shown in Figure~\ref{fig:LIF_Bulk}(c), is unclear and no trend can be directly seen.
+These findings are broadly consistent with previous investigations, which reported ion temperatures in the range of $0.04$--$0.08~\mathrm{eV}$ and observed similar trends of increasing $T_i$ with power\cite{Hebner_1996,Sadeghi_1997,Jun_2006}.
+Jun \textit{et al.}~\cite{Jun_2006} reported that for pressures exceeding approximately $1.5~\mathrm{mTorr}$, $T_i$ begins to decrease but our current measurements are unable to confirm this finding.
+Therefore, the behaviour of $T_i$ at higher pressures remains an open question and merits additional study.

-The directed (drift) ion velocity remains slightly negative, approximately $-50~\mathrm{m/s}$, across all investigated powers and pressures [Figure~\ref{fig:LIF_Bulk}(b)].
+The directed (drift) ion velocity remains slightly negative, approximately $-75~\mathrm{m/s}$, across all investigated powers and pressures [Figure~\ref{fig:LIF_Bulk}(b)].
 In an idealised symmetric discharge, the drift velocity at the plasma centre would be expected to be exactly zero.
 The observed deviation is likely attributable to asymmetries introduced by diagnostic access ports and other structural features of the vacuum vessel, as well as a potential lateral displacement of the LIF interrogation volume from the discharge axis.

-\subsection{Influence of Proximity to Electrode (Sheath Profile)}
+\subsection{Influence of proximity to electrode (sheath profile)}

 This section characterises the ion dynamics in the vicinity of an immersed electrode in our multicusp-assisted inductively coupled argon plasma, with three aims: (i) determine whether time-averaged LIF can reveal signatures of the high-voltage (HV) implantation sheath under negative-polarity pulses; (ii) map the directed ion velocity $v_z$ and infer the steady-state presheath/sheath potential profile for grounded and DC-biased conditions; and (iii) examine the evolution of the ion temperature $T_i$ as the measurement volume approaches the electrode.